-- 1½ tablespoons coconut milk (or 1½ tablespoons unsweetened shredded coconut + 1½ tablespoons water)
+- 1 1/2 tablespoons canned unsweetened full-fat coconut milk or 1 1/2 tablespoons unsweetened shredded coconut + 1 1/2 tablespoons water

 - Add the reserved marinade to a blender along with the peanut butter and coconut milk and process until smooth and creamy.
 Transfer to a small bowl, cover, and keep refrigerated until serving.